 A Snowstorm in an Eggnog Cup

 Wisps of snow swirled outside the frosted windows of Father Christmas’s workshop .
-Inside, twinkling fairy lights illuminated elves as they made lots of toys.
+Inside, twinkling fairy lights illuminated toy-making elves.
 Among them, Nestori, one of the youngest elves at only 305 years old, sat fidgeting in his chair.

-The room fell silent as the other elves, pretending not to listen, let out a collective gasp!
+The room fell silent, broken only when the other elves, who were pretending not to listen, let out a collective gasp!

 So, on Christmas day, the Glovers woke to an astonishing sight: Their living room was blanketed in fresh, fluffy snow, which continued to flutter in the air.